YashKaskar/100-Button-Insanity/Readme.md

-Without touching index.html, i used JavaScript to create exactly 100 button by javascript using
+Without touching index.html, i used JavaScript to create exactly 100 button by using Event